 Animals include the African buffalo, Chacma baboon, common eland and greater kudu.
 You used to be able to see one, rather tired rhino called Tom - the last of his kind as a reserve like Thomas Baines is wary of keeping rhinos because of the huge security risk.
 When Tom died recently of old age he was not replaced.

 There are over 175 species of birds recorded in the reserve, including a number of different kingfishers, making it a favourite amongst birders.
 Picnicking on the side of the dam and the 15 kilometres of dirt tracks that pass through the reserve's fynbos and bushveld make it a firm favourite amongst visitors.

 A recent game auction held at the reserve raised both the reserve's profile and R6.4 million for conservation.
 The animals came from a number of reserves and wilderness areas in the province and included buffalo, red hartebeest, black wildebeest, giraffe and three white rhino.

 Did you know?

-For further information concerning bookings of school groups for Environmental Education courses, as well as details relating to the Friends of Thomas Baines Nature Reserve, contact the Eastern Cape Nature Conservation Office on Telephone: +27 (0)46 622-7216.
+For information concerning bookings of school groups for Environmental Education courses, contact the Eastern Cape Nature Conservation Office on Telephone: +27 (0)46 622-7216.